leerob/dart-react-todo/README.md

 });
 ```

 This test creates a new handler for deleting a todo and passes it to the `TodoListItem` when rendering.
 Then, we can retrieve the delete button from the DOM of the rendered instance and simulate clicking the button.
-We can then expect that the handler was successfully called.
+Finally, we can expect that the handler was successfully called.

 **Note:** We don't need to test what happens *when* a todo is deleted here.
-For separation of concerns, we should unit test that it is successfully removed from the store in `todo_store_test.dart`.
+For [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), we should unit test that it is successfully removed from the store in `todo_store_test.dart`.

 We can now run all unit tests using the following command: